iwoithe/Kenny/README.md

 ## License

-This is released under the GNU GPL v3 license.
+This is released under the MIT license.

 ## Credits